noidea2009/Really_bad_llm_finetuneing_script/README.md

 # Really_bad_llm_finetuneing_script
 basically what I made in like 3 weeks, its really not that good and is pretty slow, with a good dataset and model it could do fine tho

+# IN YOUR PROJECT MANAGER JUST ADD A MODELS FOLDER AND PUT THEM IN THERE MICROSOFT IS MONEY HUNGRY AND I CANT UPLOAD MORE THAN 25MB

 #Configuration & Command-Line Arguments

 This script uses command-line arguments to configure model fine-tuning, LoRA settings, and training behavior.
 Below is a summary of the available options and their defaults.